 You might actually have the newest, coolest computer battery on the market: USB-C. Okay, so technically USB-C isn’t a battery—it’s a type of computer port.
 It’s a variant of the USB-A ports that you probably use to plug in your mouse, keyword, flash drive, and other devices that you connect to your computer.
 USB-A can transfer enough power to transmit data from your connected devices, but it doesn’t have a data transfer rate that’s high enough to charge your laptop.

-Enter USB-C. Not only can USB-C connect peripherals and devices to your computer, it can also charge your laptop, and in some cases it can charge a computer battery faster than the traditional power cord.
+Enter USB-C. Not only can USB-C connect peripherals and devices to your computer, but it can also charge your laptop, and in some cases, it can charge a computer battery faster than the traditional power cord.
 Consider getting a USB-C laptop so you can charge quickly and have some versatility with how you connect your devices.

 Extremely Fast Charging

 It’s annoying when your laptop battery dies, but it’s even more annoying when it takes a million and a half years to recharge.
 A company called StoreDot wants to change that.
-StoreDot has developed a charger than can recharge your smartphone in just 60 seconds (and don’t worry—the company promises there will be no issues with exploding).
+StoreDot has developed a charger that can recharge your smartphone in just 60 seconds (and don’t worry—the company promises there will be no issues with exploding).

 StoreDot has yet to develop a computer battery that can be charged so quickly, but we’re sure that there’s bound to be one in development soon.
 The company also wants to produce a charger that can recharge an electric car in just five minutes, which could go a long way in making environmentally-friendly vehicles more popular with the general public.